Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `refactor.convert.classToEnum` - Convert class to an enum
 - `refactor.convert.classToMixin` - Convert class to a mixin
 - `refactor.convert.conditionalToIfElse` - Replace conditional with 'if-else'
+- `refactor.convert.fieldFormalToNormal` - Convert to a normal parameter
 - `refactor.convert.finalFieldToGetter` - Convert '...' to a getter
 - `refactor.convert.forEachToForIndex` - Convert to for-index loop
 - `refactor.convert.getterToFinalField` - Convert to final field